Ruli

 The team at Dukunde Kawa takes a huge amount of care in processing its coffee.
 All members of the cooperative are trained to only select ripe coffee cherries from their trees.

 - As with most washing stations in Rwanda, women do the majority of hand-sorting.
 This takes place in two stages – on the covered pre-drying tables and on the drying tables.
-Washed beans are moved from the wet fermentation tanks onto the pre-drying tables, where they are intensively sorted under shade for around six hours.
+Washed beans are moved from the wet fermentation tanks onto the pre-drying tables, where they are intensively ‘wet sorted’ under shade for four hours.
 The idea is that greens (unripe beans) are still visible when the beans are damp, while the roofs over the tables protect the beans from the direct sunlight.

-- After reaching 11% humidity, the coffee is then transported to Dukunde Kawa’s purpose-built warehouse prior to final dry-milling and hand sorting at the cooperative’s dry mill.
+- After reaching 11-12% humidity, the coffee is then transported to Dukunde Kawa’s purpose-built warehouse prior to final dry milling and hand sorting at the cooperative’s milling facilities.

 WHY WE LOVE IT